att/music/recipes/musicSqlManager/README.rst

 properties are gaining in popularity because of their scalability and strong support for multi-site deployments.
-In this work, we bridge this gap by a design in which applications write locally (or within a datacenter) to a SQL cluster which is backed up by a multi-site MUSIC deployment which captures every read and write that goes through the SQL database through database triggers.
-By doing so, applications are guaranteed transactional semantics withing a site while they can chose between eventually consistent and strongly consistent semantics across sites.
+In this work, we bridge this gap by a design in which applications write locally (or within a datacenter) to a SQL cluster which is backed up by a multi-site MUSIC deployment which captures every read and write that goes through the SQL database.
+By doing so, applications are guaranteed transactional semantics within a site while they can chose between eventually consistent and strongly consistent semantics across sites.